 Blade of the Immortal’s story begins with Manji, a ronin warrior of feudal Japan who has been cursed with immortality.
 The story follows ronin on a redemption journey.
 He fights against a corrupt and influential group of individuals who want to use his powers.

-The battles are long and visceral, and the violence is unflinching.
+The battles are long and visceral, and the aggression is unflinching.
 In other words, it is the perfect anime for anyone who is a fan of samurai sword fights.

 At the beginning of the Edo Era, when people enjoyed a time of peace, Lord Tokugawa Tadanaga holds a fighting tournament.
 In the past, matches were fought with wooden swords.
 This time, real swords will be used.